RufelleEmmanuelPactol/Tukma-Backend/docs/general-info.md

 ## Common Model Information

 ### User Types
-- `Applicant (isApplicant=true)`: A job seeker who can upload resumes and apply to jobs
+- `Applicant (isApplicant=true)`: A job seeker who can upload resumes and apply to jobs.
+Has a nullable `hasJob` field that indicates their current employment status (null = unspecified, true = employed, false = unemployed).
-- `Recruiter (isApplicant=false)`: A user who can create and manage job postings
+- `Recruiter (isApplicant=false)`: A user who can create and manage job postings.
+Has a `hasJob` field that defaults to false.

 ### Job Types
 - `FULL_TIME`: Full-time employment